vitopjokic-dot/ai_blocker/README.md

 # ai_blocker
 This active ai blocker trys to detect ai conntent before you see it.
-Curently it is unpravtical to lode but it will be fixed
+Curently it is unpractical to loade but it will be fixed instructions to start:
   1. run flask server
-2. go to browser extentions enable developer and click on the extention folder
+  2. go to browser extentions enable developer goto load unpacked and click on the extention folder